kbalog/uis-dat310-spring2017/exercises/ajax/README.md

 Specifically, write the error string returned by the server to the span with id `username_status` using the [load()](http://api.jquery.com/load/) jQuery method.

+The static HTML file and the server app are [given](ex_3/).
+You are not allowed to make changes to these!
+You only need to complete `exercise3.js`.

 ## Exercise 4: Inventory

 Solve Exercise #2 using jQuery.

+The static HTML file and the server app are [given](ex_4/).
+You are not allowed to make changes to these!
+You only need to complete `exercise4.js`.